 Delian League: modern name of the Athenian alliance, founded after the Persian Wars as a military organization directed against the Achaemenid Empire, but converted by the Athenian politician Pericles into an Athenian empire.
-The Spartans launched the Peloponnesian War (431-404) to force the Athenians to give up the Delian League.
+In the Peloponnesian War (431-404 BCE), the Spartans tried to force the Athenians to give up the Delian League.

 In 480, the Persian king Xerxes invaded Greece, defeated his enemies at Artemisium and Thermopylae, and sacked Athens.
 Although his navy was severely damaged in the naval battle of Salamis, it was obvious that the Persians were the strongest.
 So, the great king recalled many troops.
 This gave the Greeks the breathing space they needed, and they defeated Xerxes' right-hand man Mardonius at Plataea.
 More or less at the same time, a Greek expeditionary force attacked the remains of the Persian navy at Mycale, and started to liberate the Greek towns in Asia Minor.